Legendary Tennessee Basketball Coach Pat Summitt Dies At 64

 (SOUNDBITE OF ARCHIVED BROADCAST)

-SUMMITT: You know, I think you can challenge people.
-But you don't want to break people down.
-But you've got to sometimes just pull them aside and say, you know, you're OK.
-But you can be better.
+SUMMITT: Not really (laughter).
+You know, I think you can challenge people, but you don't want to break people down.
+But you've got to sometimes just pull them aside and say, you know, you're OK but you could be better.

 WERTHEIMER: You have to know when to push and when to stop.